 a.
 Script Comparison:

-The first method is the comparison method in which two scripts having identical flow are compared and the difference in the values are captured and correlated by adding correlation function.
-In this method, you have to record the same script twice and then compare both the scripts.
+The first method is the comparison method in which two scripts having identical flow are compared and the difference in the values are captured and correlated by adding a correlation function.
+In this method, you have to record the same script twice and then compare both scripts.

 LoadRunner provides a utility in VuGen called ‘WDiff’ which helps to compare the content of scripts and highlights the differences.

 How to compare two identical flow scripts in LoadRunner to find out dynamic values?